nexica/nestjs-trpc/README.md

+# DISCLAMER
+This project was originally developed in my spare time as part of a larger framework stack I was building.
+While I no longer actively use or develop this project, I’ll continue to provide occasional maintenance updates, such as dependency bumps and small patches.
+However, ongoing feature development is not guaranteed.

 # NestJS tRPC

 A TypeScript integration package that bridges NestJS and tRPC, enabling fully type-safe API development without sacrificing the powerful features of NestJS.